Your garlic questions,

 What are garlic seeds?
 Can you plant grocery store garlic?
 When do you harvest garlic?

-Garlic doesn’t need to make a flower or get pollinated to reproduce - it clones itself via its cloves!
-When a head, or bulb, of garlic is split apart into cloves, you’ll get garlic seeds!
-Hardneck varieties of garlic will create a florescence that produces bulbils (pictured) which are also tiny garlic clones.
-Planting bulbils will produce a full head of garlic after 2-3 years, but if you plant cloves in October it’ll go dormant over winter, putting energy into developing its strong flavor, and you’ll have full heads of garlic to harvest by July!
+Garlic doesn’t need to make a flower or get pollinated to reproduce - it clones itself via its own cloves!
+When a head, or bulb, of garlic is split apart into cloves, you can plant those as garlic seeds!
+Each individual clove has the potential to grow into a whole bulb of garlic.
+Hardneck varieties of garlic will send up a long stem called a scape that produces a florescence encasing bulbils (pictured) which are also tiny garlic clones.
+Planting bulbils will produce a full head of garlic after 2-3 years.

 In colder climates, Hardneck varieties are the garlic of choice.
 Softneck varieties typically grow better in warmer climates.
 The garlic you buy at the grocery store is typically a softneck variety that is mass-produced in China or California.
-While the cloves from these bulbs will grow if you plant them, it is recommended that you source garlic from a local grower if you’re going to plant it.
-Not only will you support your local economy, but you’ll ensure that the garlic you grow is adapted to your microclimate.
-This is essential for success growing garlic!
+While the cloves from organic grocery store bulbs will probably grow if you plant them, it is recommended that you source garlic from a local grower if you’re going to plant it.
+Not only will you support your local economy, but you’ll ensure that the garlic you grow is already adapted to your microclimate.
+This is essential for growing garlic successfully!

-In the Spring, green shoots, or leaves, pop up out of the ground, allowing the plant to photosynthesize and grow larger.
-Each leaf forms a sheath around the cloves, offering protection underground.
+In most climates, Garlic is planted in the Fall.
+In Vermont, we plant in October and cover the cloves with a hefty pile of straw mulch to protect them from the cold.
+Planted before Winter, garlic cloves will have a chance to establish roots in the soil before the freeze sets in.
+To successfully grow, garlic must undergo a process called vernalization, where the cloves go dormant under cold Winter temperatures.
+Then, in the Spring, the warming soil signals green shoots, or leaves, to pop up out of the buried clove, allowing the plant to photosynthesize and grow larger.
+Each leaf forms a sheath around the cloves as they begin to form and differentiate, offering protection underground.
 In June, hardneck garlic grows a scape - a tough stem that gives this variety its name.
-Once the scape curls at the top, it can be cut for eating.
-We like to make pesto or pickled scapes.
-If a scape is left on the plant, it will develop a florescence, eventually prodcing bulbils (pictured above).
-You can eat those, too, for a powerful garlic punch.
+Once the tender scape curls at the top, it can be cut for eating.
+We like to make pesto, pickled scapes, or our Garlic Scape Salt!
+If a scape is left on the plant, it will develop a florescence, eventually producing bulbils (pictured above) which are tiny garlic clones.
+You can eat those, too, for a powerful garlic punch, or replant them.

 Garlic is harvested in July.
 Dig it up with a farm fork and get it out of the sunlight as soon as possible.
 Garlic flesh is vulnerable at this time and can burn in the sun’s light.
 Garlic can be eaten fresh after harvest for a tender, powerful flavor.
 Allowing garlic to cure will ensure that the sheaths around each clove will dry fully & preserve the garlic for longer storage.
 Hardneck garlic can store for 3-6 months.
 Softneck varieties can last up to a year, but usually require a warmer climate to grow.